tidev-cellar/titanium-boilerplates/templates/typescript-alloy-app/README.md

 # typescript-alloy-app

-> Use TypeScript to develop your Alloy based Titanium app.
+> Use TypeScript to develop your Alloy based Axway Titanium app.

 A very simple greeter example app written in Alloy and TypeScript.